danvalero/SQLServer/SQL Server Indexing 101/readme.md

 	![](Media/Index-seek-and-lookup-reads-1.PNG)

-1. Let�s see what happen when a wildcard is used in the search value
+1. Let's see what happen when a wildcard is used in the search value

-	Let�s retrieve all rows where the value on FirstName ends with *mar*.
+	Let's retrieve all rows where the value on FirstName ends with *mar*.
 Execute:

 	```sql
 	SELECT *